Skip to content

 We'll start with the core idea.

-To add a typer.Typer()
+To add a typer.Typer() app inside of another.

-Manage items¶
+Manage items

 Let's imagine that you are creating a CLI program to manage items in some distant land.

-It could be in an items.py
+It could be in an items.py file with this:

 import typer